 Youth in Karnataka: economy, jobs, education, and skills

-MSMEs employ around 56.6 lakh workers in Karnataka; the EPFO-covered formal sector accounts for about 32% of the labour force, across 61,243 registered establishments.
+The EPFO-covered formal sector accounts for about 32% of the labour force, across 59,869 registered establishments.

-Government-funded short skill courses under PMKVY in Karnataka most often train young people as AI - Machine Learning Engineer, Application Developer - Web & Mobile, Domestic IT Helpdesk Attendant.
+Government-funded short skill courses under PMKVY in Karnataka most often train young people as Field Technician Computing And Peripherals, VLSI Design Engineer, Domestic IT Helpdesk Attendant.

-The most-taken Industrial Training Institute (ITI) trades by admission are Electrician (NSQF), Fitter (NSQF), Electronics Mechanic (NSQF).
+The most-taken Industrial Training Institute (ITI) trades by admission are Fitter (NSQF), Electrician (NSQF), Electronics Mechanic (NSQF).

 See Karnataka district-by-district Y-POWER scores · Find government schemes for youth in Karnataka · How this data is calculated